Charles Wesley Turnbull: Post-gubernatorial career

-In 2011, the 29th Legislature passed a resolution naming the Estate Tutu Regional Library after him.
+In 2011, the 29th Legislature passed a resolution naming the Estate Tutu Regional Library on St. Thomas after him.
 Turnbull was awarded with the Virgin Islands Medal of Honor.

 From 2015 to 2017, Turnbull served as a member of the Centennial Commission.

 Personal life

 Turnbull died from a brief illness in Washington, D.C., on July 3, 2022, at the age of 87.